 Crude Oil and Refined Product Purchases.
 CITGO does not own crude oil reserves or production facilities and must therefore rely on purchases of crude oil and feedstock for its refinery operations.
 We are CITGO's largest supplier of crude oil, and CITGO has entered into long-term supply agreements with us with respect to the crude oil requirements for each of CITGO's refineries.
 CITGO also purchases crude oil in the market.
 In addition, because CITGO's refinery operations do not produce sufficient refined petroleum products to meet the demands of its independent branded marketers, CITGO purchases refined petroleum products, primarily gasoline, from third-party refiners.
 CITGO also purchases refined petroleum products from its affiliates, including Hovensa, pursuant to long-term contracts.
-In 2009, CITGO purchased approximately 134 mbpd of refined petroleum products from our Venezuelan refineries.
+In 2009, CITGO purchased approximately 134 mbpd of refined petroleum products under these contracts.
+In addition, CITGO occasionally purchases, on a spot basis, refined petroleum products from our Venezuelan refineries.